Happy hour in Asia as global booze makers eye deals

 Allied Blenders and Distributors is planning an initial public offering in the next two years, having turned down approaches from foreign companies because their intent is to gain control, Chief Executive Deepak Roy said.

-The company is in talks with private equity players to raise 2.5 billion rupees ($46.5 million) to meet its immediate funding requirements, he said.
+The company is in talks with private equity players to raise 2.5 billion rupees to meet its immediate funding requirements, he said.

 (Additional reporting by Denny Thomas, Stephen Aldred and Donny Kwok in Hong Kong, Rosalba O'Brien in London and Dominique Vidalon in Paris; Editing by Emily Kaiser)